PowerLedger/powr/docs/src/integrations/exchange.md

 #### New Software Release Announcements

-Our official release announcements will be announced <HERE>
+Our official release announcements will be announced on our [telegram](t.me/powerledger)

 ### Ledger Continuity